russsiq/laravel-docs-ru/docs/cashier-paddle.md

     $user->subscription('default')->swapAndInvoice($premium = 34567);

+> **Warning**
-> {note} Plans may not be swapped when a trial is active.
+> Plans may not be swapped when a trial is active.
 For additional information regarding this limitation, please see the [Paddle documentation](https://developer.paddle.com/api-reference/subscription-api/users/updateuser#usage-notes).

 <a name="prorations"></a>
 #### Prorations

 By default, Paddle prorates charges when swapping between plans.
-The `noProrate` method may be used to update the subscription's without prorating the charges:
+The `noProrate` method may be used to update the subscriptions without prorating the charges:

     $user->subscription('default')->noProrate()->swap($premium = 34567);